-Provides the students with an opportunity to gain on-the-job experiences and apply scientific principles and concepts learned in the classroom to specific work environments.
-The student is required to attend pre-internship workshops sponsored by the Center for Career Services, meet regularly with a faculty advisor, keep weekly logs of activities, do a final paper or special project and provide an evaluation of the experience at the end of the internship.
+This course provides the students with an opportunity to gain on-the-job experience and apply scientific principles and concepts learned in the classroom to specific work environments.
+Students are required to attend pre-internship workshops sponsored by the Center for Career Services, meet regularly with a faculty advisor, keep weekly logs of activities, write a final paper or complete a special project, and provide an evaluation of the experience at the end of the internship.